Small claims - making a claim for proceedings previously initiated before Civil Resolution Tribunal (CRT)

 You can also get one from any Provincial small claims court registry or Service BC Office.
 If you can't go there yourself, write and ask them to send you one.
 Contact information for small claims registries and Service BC offices can be found on their websites.

 The notice of Civil Resolution Tribunal claim is a special form with several copies attached and they are not all the same.
+Effective August 16, 2021, you will also need to complete an address for service form to tell the court and the other party how you want to receive your notice and where to serve the documents.
 If you use the form provided by the court, you will be sure to have the copies you need.
 If you are accessing the form from the website, please ensure you complete and print all pages.

 Let's look at an actual notice of Civil Resolution Tribunal claim and go through it step-by-step.